Saturday, September 20, 2025

 Many scholars believe that Babylon in this text is a cryptic reference to Rome.
 There is persuasive contextual evidence that this is so.
 God appointed Peter as His messenger to the Jews.
 Peter wrote his first epistle close to the end of his life and we know that at the end of his life he was in Rome where he would die as a martyr by the hand of Nero.

 *Fish--Habakkuk 1:14-15: Why do You make men like fish of the sea, like creeping things that have no ruler over them?
-They take up all of them with a hook, they catch them in their net, and gather them in their dragnet.--1 Peter 5:13: She who is in Babylon, elect together with you, greets you; and so does Mark my son.
+They take up all of them with a hook, they catch them in their net, and gather them in their dragnet.

 Ships - In Scripture, ships generally refer to trading and commercial prosperity.
 Ezekiel 27:9, 25, 29: Elders of Gebal and its wise men were in you to caulk your seams; all the ships of the sea and their oarsmen were in you to market your merchandise . . . the ships of Tarshish were carriers of your merchandise.
 You were filled and very glorious in the midst of the seas . . .
 All who handle the oar, the mariners, and all the pilots of the sea will come down from their ships and stand on the shore.